Australian Society of Plastic Surgeons Breast Implant Information Update, Click Here.

 What Can I Expect in the Breast Revision Consultation?

-During this first consultation, it is important that you fully explain what your concerns are from the results of your initial breast augmentation and how you would like your breasts to look, including size and shape.
+During this first consultation, it is important that you fully explain what your concerns are from the results of your initial Breast Enlargement and how you would like your breasts to look, including size and shape.
 To help your surgeon get an idea of what you are desiring, it can be helpful to bring in pictures of examples you would like to obtain.

 The entire consultation process typically takes about 45 minutes.
 After discussing your goals, going over your medical history, and performing a physical examination, your surgeon will give their recommendations.
 They will also inform you on what the recovery entails and risks associated with your procedure.
 Please feel free to ask questions at any point during your consultation.